sandersk/sass-cmyk/README.md

 # sass-cmyk

 Need to preprocess CMYK colors with Sass?
-The sass-cmyk plugin lets you construct CMYK color objects with cmyk(), adds support for performing math operations (+, *, /) on CMYK colors, and provides functions for mixing, lightening, and darkening colors. sass-cmyk outputs CMYK color values using cmyk() function syntax supported by <a href="http://www.antennahouse.com">AntennaHouse</a> and <a href="http://www.princexml.com">PrinceXML</a> PDF formatters, making it a great fit for doing print typesetting with CSS.
+The sass-cmyk plugin lets you construct CMYK color objects with cmyk(), adds support for performing math operations (+, *, /) on CMYK colors, and provides functions for mixing and scaling color components. sass-cmyk outputs CMYK color values using cmyk() function syntax supported by <a href="http://www.antennahouse.com">AntennaHouse</a> and <a href="http://www.princexml.com">PrinceXML</a> PDF formatters, making it a great fit for doing print typesetting with CSS.